KIT-CMS/CMSSWWithCrab/README.md

 # CMSSWWithCrab
 Lightweight setup to submit CMSSW jobs with Crab for large-scale production

+In the following, you will find some general description on the package.
+For explicit production examples, please have a look into the [production_examples](production_examples) folder.

 ## Prerequisites

 A valid `CMSSW` checkout and environment.
 Can be obtained via: